 Hercules St industrial site redevelopment proposal

-Inner West Council is currently exhibiting plans to redevelop the Hercules St industrial site, into a high-density residential precinct.
+In late 2019, Inner West Council exhibited plans to redevelop the Hercules St industrial site, into a high-density residential precinct.

 The proposal is seeking to rezone the site from industrial to residential and to allow residential towers up to nine storeys to be constructed.